Dustin-Har/flashcards-starter/README.md

 #Future updates:
-- show coreect answer of question wrong
+- show coreect answer of questions wrong at end of game
 - add more decks